role2ca/assignment-1/README.md

 # assignment-1
-Notebook and files for Final Assignment
-Final Assignment - Create and Share Your Jupyter Notebook
+Notebook and files for Final Assignment - Create and Share Your Jupyter Notebook